Approximating the Uniform Value in Hidden Stochastic Games with Doeblin Condition: Preliminaries

 \paragraph{Game} A \emph{two-player zero-sum hidden stochastic game}, denoted by $\Gamma$, is defined by a $6$-tuple $\Gamma=(\K,\I,\J,\S,p,g)$, where: \begin{itemize} \item $\K$ is the finite set of states; \item $\I$ and $\J$ are the finite sets of actions for Player $1$ and Player $2$, respectively; \item $\S$ is the finite set of signals; \item $p \colon \K\times \I\times\J\rightarrow\Delta(\K\times \S)$ is the transition probability function; \item $g \colon \K\times\I\times \J\rightarrow[0,1]$ is the stage reward function. \end{itemize}

 \paragraph{Related Models} Stochastic games~\cite{shapley1953stochastic} are hidden stochastic games in which the observed signal contains the successor state.
-Blind stochastic games~\cite{venel2015commutative} are hidden stochastic games in which players are said to be \emph{blind}, i.e., when the signal set is a singleton.
+Blind stochastic games~\cite{venel2015commutative} are hidden stochastic games in which the set of signals is a singleton.
+In this case, the players are said to be \emph{blind}.

 \paragraph{Matrices} For each action pair $(i,j)\in \I\times \J$ and signal $s\in\S$, define the (sub-stochastic) matrix $P(i,j,s)$ by setting, for all states $k,k'\in\K$,

 Denote by $\P\defas\left\{P(i,j,s)\given (i,j,s)\in\I\times\J\times \S\right\}$ the set of all such sub-stochastic matrices, that is, $\sum_{k'\in \K}P_{k,k'}\le 1$ for all $k\in \K$ and $P_{k,k'}\ge 0$ for all $k,k'\in \K$.
 Each matrix $P\in\P$ represents the joint probabilities of transitioning from the current state $k\in \K$ to a subsequent state $k'\in \K$ and observing signal $s\in\S$, given the chosen action pair $(i,j)\in\I\times \J$.